boot2podman/boot2podman/README.md

 We need to make sure to use "cgroupfs" (not systemd) and to disable "pivot_root" (to run under tmpfs).

-Also the configuration in `/usr/local/etc` is missing from the libpod defaults, so set the path explicitly.

 [libpod.conf](libpod.conf)
 ``` toml
 # CGroup Manager - valid values are "systemd" and "cgroupfs"